Why Romance Writers Should Attend Author Events

 Think of yourself as a reader.
 Imagine seeing and chatting with an author.
 Does that increase the chances you’ll buy a book?

 Readers today, especially romance readers, LOVE hanging out with the authors who create the stories that make them feel all the feels.
 Don’t underestimate how a single encounter can boost your visibility.
 One reader takes a chance on your book, and then does a TikTok.
-Others see it and buy it, and they TikTok about it.
+Others see it, buy it, and TikTok about it.
 Colleen Hoover is the mega-author she is today because readers talked about her books.

 Get Inspired and Motivated